rodrimaia/autodoist/README.md

 - A project can accept up to three tags, to specify how the sections, parentless tasks, and subtasks should behave.
 - A section can accept up to two tags, to specify parentless tasks and subtasks should behave.
-- A task at any level can be labelled with one tag, to specifcy how its sub-tasks should behave.
+- A task at any level can be labelled with one tag, to specify how its sub-tasks should behave.

-Tags can be applied one each level simultaneously , where the lower level setting will always override the one specified in the levels above.
+Tags can be applied on each level simultaneously, where the lower level setting will always override the one specified in the levels above.

 ### Shorthand notation